Find out why this top-selling travel system is my personal favorite!

 To adjust the seat straps to make them tighten or loosen, just press the harness release button that’s down by baby’s feet.
 It’s a one-handed process to get the right fit.
 When you are ready to adjust the straps to a higher shoulder level, you just adjust the entire back of the car seat up by turning a knob on the back.

 One bad thing about the safety harness?
 The buckles have to be stacked to go into the crotch buckle.
 As all busy parents know, that’s such a pain!
 And not really something that you can do with only one hand.
-That detracts from the whole ease-of-use thing.
+It’s extremely hard to do if your baby is fussing and moving around.
+But it isn’t impossible, and it’s probably a matter of getting used to it more than anything.
+Still, that detracts from the whole ease-of-use thing.

 Sized Right for Babies